verilog-indeed/gowin_fpga_tutorials/gowin_empu/README.md

 ![new project](media/empu-tut-gmd-project-title.png)

 * Click Next, keep the defaults for the build configurations and click Next again.
 Finally select the toolchain "GNU MCU Eclipse ARM Embedded GCC (arm-none-eabi-gcc)" if it's not selected already and click Finish to close the wizard.
 * From the extracted SDK archive contents, navigate to the subfolder "src\c_lib", copy both the "template" and "lib" folders in your new project's folder.
-If you stuck to Eclipse's workspace defaults then the folder is "C:\GMD\workspace\<project title>", paste the files there.
+If you stuck to Eclipse's workspace defaults then the folder is "C:\GMD\workspace\project_title", paste the files there.
 * The "lib" folder contains device configurations intended for both GMD and Keil, you need to delete the Keil version of the files to avoid conflicts.
 Do this by deleting the "lib\CMSIS\CoreSupport\arm" and "lib\CMSIS\DeviceSupport\startup\arm" directories.
 * Go back to GMD and hit F5 to refresh your project's files if they haven't already.
 You should see the following file structure: